zhengli97/ATPrompt/README.md

 #### Step II: Prompt Learning with ATPrompt.

-Here we take the **CoOp** method as an example.
+Here we take the **CoOp+ATPrompt** method as an example.
 You can switch to other baseline methods if you want.

 (1) Base-to-Novel Experiments.